symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
-- Finish :doc:`assigning metadata entries to an account guide <assigning-metadata-entries-to-an-account>`
+- Complete :doc:`assigning metadata entries to an account <assigning-metadata-entries-to-an-account>` guide.

 *************************
 Method #01: Using the SDK